Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Lagrangian Relaxation of the Lower Bound

-we observe that $\cF \subseteq \Fest_t$ with probability $1-\delta$. \end{lemma} We denote the $\bA'$ achieving the above minimum as $ \Tilde{\bA}_t$.
-In Figure~\ref{fig:Constraint_Propagation}, we visualise this result using the numerical values obtained from our algorithms.
-We observe that as we acquire more samples, our estimated feasible policy set $\Fest_t \rightarrow \cF$.
+Figure~\ref{fig:Constraint_Propagation} plots this result using the numerical values obtained from our algorithms.
+Note that as we acquire more samples, estimated feasible policy set $\Fest_t \rightarrow \cF$.

-\textbf{Remark.} To ensure that the true optimal and feasible policy $\opt_{\cF} \in \Fest_t$ is inside the estimated feasible policy set, and $\Fest_t \neq \emptyset$ for any $t$, we use the pessimistic estimate of the feasible set $\Fest_t$ ensuring $\cF \subseteq \Fest_t$ with high probability.
-Our construction of the pessimistic estimates of feasible set resonate with the spirit of optimistic-pessimistic algorithms for regret-minimisation under constraints~\citep{pacchiano2020stochastic,liu2021efficient,chen2022strategies,pacchiano2024contextual}.
+\begin{remark} To ensure that the true optimal and feasible policy $\opt_{\cF} \in \Fest_t$ is inside the estimated feasible policy set, and $\Fest_t \neq \emptyset$ for any $t$, we use the optimistic estimate of the feasible set $\Fest_t$ ensuring $\cF \subseteq \Fest_t$ with high probability.
+Our construction of the optimistic estimates of feasible set resonate with the optimistic-pessimistic algorithms for regret-minimisation under constraints~\citep{pacchiano2020stochastic,pacchiano2024contextual,liu2021efficient,chen2022strategies}.
+Note that, similar confidence bounds for estimating constraints are used to test feasibility of linear programs~\citep{testingfeasibilitylinearprograms}. \end{remark}